z-prize/prize-mobile-msm/README.md

 ### Mid-competition Submission

-The mid-competition submission give an opportunity for competitors to confirm they're submission meets all the requirements and get a score according the official judging procedure.
+The mid-competition submission gives an opportunity for competitors to confirm they're submission meets all the requirements and get a score according to the official judging procedure.
 Competitors are not required to submit their work for the mid-competition submission.

 By August 4th (23:59 GMT), competitors may submit a working version of their final submission.
 If